-Immediate action is taken to monitor your baby’s heart rate while preparing you for emergency c-section.
+Immediate action is taken to monitor your baby’s heart rate while preparing you for emergency delivery of the baby.

-A fetal monitor (CTG) will be positioned to monitor decelerations and contractions of your uterus.
+Continuous fetal monitoring will be commenced to monitor uterine contractions and your baby’s well-being.
 An IV line will be started to administer intravenous fluid before and during surgery.

 Complications of cord prolapse

-The diagnosis of a prolapsed cord is a life-threatening emergency, as the umbilical cord can become squashed or compressed and cut off the flow of blood and oxygen to the baby.
+The diagnosis of a prolapsed cord is an acute life-threatening obstetric emergency, as the umbilical cord can become compressed and cut off the flow of blood, and therefore oxygen, to the baby.

 This causes changes in your baby’s heart rate and fetal distress.
-For most babies, there is no long-term harm if the cord prolapse is diagnosed early and treated immediately.
+For most babies, there is no long-term harm if the cord prolapse is diagnosed early and action is taken immediately.

-Prolonged cord compression can result in birth asphyxia, brain damage, and cerebral palsy, if the time between diagnosis and birth is too long.
+If the time between diagnosis and birth is too long, prolonged cord compression can result in birth asphyxia, brain damage and cerebral palsy.
 The mortality rate for untreated cord prolapse is high.

 Outcomes of cord prolapse

-If the cord was partially compressed then it’s likely the baby will be born without any problems.
+If it was a partial cord compression it’s likely the baby will be born without any problems.
 Full compression reduces blood flow and oxygen to the baby and, if not detected in time, can lead to severe brain damage or death.

 It’s a rare complication of birth and the incidence has decreased over the years.
-There have been significant advances in the management of umbilical cord prolapse which has led to improved birth outcome.
+There have been significant advances in the management of umbilical cord prolapse, which has led to improved birth outcomes.

-It’s scary to think of the things that can go wrong in labor but it’s important to be aware and know what you can do to avoid this happening.
+It’s scary to think of the things that can go wrong in labor but it’s important to be aware and know what you can do to prevent this from happening.